-The commands above returns all settings from the active Torque server from either node.
+The commands above return all settings from the active Torque server from either node.

-a.
-Drop one of the pbs\servers to verify that the secondary server picks up the request:
+- a.
+Stop one of the pbs\servers to verify that the secondary server picks up the request: - systemctl stop pbs\server - b.

-- b.
 Stop the pbs\server on server2 and restart pbs\server on server1 to verify that both nodes can handle a request from the other. - 12.
 Install a pbs\mom on the compute nodes. - a.
 On server1 or server2, configure the nodes file to identify all available MOMs.
-To do so, edit the / var/spool/torque/server priv/nodes file.
+To do so, edit the / var/spool/torque/server\priv/nodes file.